tab1-web/faq/docs/index.md

 This website is not officially affiliated with Reborn or its staff.
 It is a fan-made project created for educational, informational, or entertainment purposes only.
 All opinions, analyses, and content are my own and do not represent the views of the official Reborn team.

-For official updates and support, please visit the game’s official website
+For official updates and support, please visit the game’s [official website.](https://l2reborn.org/)

 This is a website dedicated to streamline assistance without the need of having to ask.